txpipe/balius/README.md

 ## Putting it all together

-The following code shows what the off-chain code looks like for basic NFT marketplace that uses the `Hollow` SDK.
+The following code shows what the off-chain code looks like for basic NFT marketplace that uses Balius SDK.

 The idea is simple: the marketplace address can lock NFT and release them only if the correct price for the NFT is paid.
 To accomplish that, our off-chain component is going to do the following: